qucode1/pick-us/nextSteps.md

 # Next Steps

-- add links of uploaded files after adding or updating a user
+- add local file upload (how do i read the files from react-dropzone?)
-- add local file upload
+- add file type & size restrictions
 - add locations to users
 - create UserList with Search and Sort
 - add job schema, resolvers, components